SCARS Institute’s Encyclopedia of Scams™ Published Continuously for 25 Years

 It is important for scam victims to find trauma counseling & therapy to help them process their feelings and emotions related to the scam.
 A therapist can provide a safe space for victims to talk about their experiences and help them understand and cope with their emotions.
 Therapy can also help victims work through feelings of guilt or shame, which can be common among scam victims.

-Additionally, a therapist can provide scam victims with practical tools to help them move forward and heal from the trauma, such as coping mechanisms and strategies for rebuilding trust.
+Additionally, a trauma counselor or therapist can provide scam victims with practical tools to help them move forward and heal from the trauma, such as coping mechanisms and strategies for rebuilding trust.
 They can also help them in navigating the legal aspect of the scam and how to report it.

 Never Be Ashamed To Ask For help!